Pakistan arrests TV official for airing anti-army comment - ExBulletin

 Khan came to power in 2018 vowing to break Pakistan’s pattern of family rule, but his opponents said he was elected with the help of the mighty military, which ruled the country for half of his term.
 75 years of history.

 If found guilty, Gill faces a possible death sentence.
-ARY was taken off the air by order of the country’s media regulator and police have launched an investigation into whether the station’s management was part of a plot to incite troops to mutiny.
+ARY has been taken off the air by order of the country’s media regulator and police have launched an investigation into whether the station’s management was part of a plot to incite troops to mutiny.

-Khan denounced Gils’ arrest as disgraceful and called it a kidnapping, not an arrest.
-However, in a televised speech on Wednesday, he appeared to distance himself from the matter and claimed his successor, the Sharifs government, was conspiring to pit his party against the military.
+Khan denounced Gil’s arrest as disgraceful and called it a kidnapping, not an arrest.”
+However, in a televised speech on Wednesday, he appeared to distance himself from the case and claimed that the government of his successor Sharif was conspiring to pit his party against the military.

 The government denied the allegation.
 After his ouster, Khan claimed that the country’s army chief, General Qamar Javed Bajwa, was part of an alleged US plot to overthrow him.
 Washington, Sharif and the military have all denied the allegation.

-Information Minister Maryam Aurangzeb insisted at a press conference on Wednesday that Gill had made a seditious statement against the military on instructions from Khan.
-She did not specify.
+Information Minister Maryam Aurangzeb insisted at a press conference on Wednesday that Gill had made a seditious statement “against the military on the instructions of Khan.
+She did not give details.

 Meanwhile, a court in Islamabad ruled on Wednesday to allow police to keep Gill in custody for two more days as they investigate the motive for his on-air remarks.